kortschak/git_workshop/notes/communication.md

 Make the requested changes, stage and commit them and then push them as before (note the section on Etiquette below).
 Note that a pull request may have more than one commit and is attached to a branch rather than a commit - some projects prefer single commit pull requests and there are ways to make this happen in the GitHub web interface.

-In a review different teams use shorthand to communicate common ideas tersely, a few common reviewer comments:
+In a review, different teams use shorthand to communicate common ideas tersely.
+Here are a few common reviewer comments:

 * `LGTM` - looks good to me
 * `SGTM` - sounds good to me